gvp-study/CarND-Traffic-Sign-Classifier-Project/traffic-signs-recognition.md

 ![alt text][image9]

-My final model consists of the following six layers as shown in the figure.
-Unlike the figure, the inputs in this case are 32x32x3 traffic sign images and the output is a 43 element traffic sign classes.
+My final model consists of the following five main hidden layers as shown in the figure.
+Unlike the figure, the inputs in this case are 32x32x3 traffic sign images and the output is the 43 element traffic sign classes.

-The inputs is the 32x32x3 image which is fed to the first convolutional layer which convolves the image with a 3x3 kernel with a 1x1 stride.
-This results in a 32x32x64 output.
-This is in turn fed through the Rectified Linear Units RELUs to add the nonlinear classification functions.
-The result of the RELUs is then fed to a softmax pooling layer.
-The output of the first layer is 14x14x6 is then fed to the second layer which has a similar structure and that layer results in a 5x5x16 output.
-This output is then flattened into a 400 long vector.
-The third layer is a fully connected neural net with an output vector 120 long.
-This is fed through a RELU and softmax functions to output 120 inputs to the fourth layer which is similar in structure and produces 84 outputs.
-These 84 vector is fed into the last layer which classifies the output into the 43 traffic sign classes.
+**Layer 1:** Convolution with a 3x3 kernel.
+The output shape is 28x28x6.

+*Activation* RELUs for the nonlinear classification functions

+*Pooling* The output of this softmax layer is 14x14x6.

+*Layer 2:* Convolution with a 5x5 kernel.
+The output shape is 10x10x16.
+Activation.
+RELUs for the nonlinear classification functions Pooling.
+The output shape is 5x5x16.
+Flatten.
+Using tf.contrib.layers.flatten, we flatten the output shape of the final pooling layer such that it's a 1D vector which has 400 elements.

+**Layer 3:** Fully Connected layer.
+This has 400 outputs.

+*Activation* RELUs for the nonlinear classification functions

+**Layer 4:** Fully Connected.
+This has 120 outputs.

+*Activation* RELUs for the nonlinear classification functions

+**Layer 5:** Fully Connected (Logits).
+This has 43 outputs.

-**Optimizer Type**
+**Optimizer Types**

 I tested the different options for the optimizers.
 In addition to the original AdamOptimizer, I tried to use GradientDescentOptimizer, RMSPropOptimizer, ProximalGradientDescentOptimizer, MomentumOptimizer.
 Looking at the rate of convergence of the model, only the RMSPropOptimizer came close to the AdamOptimizer.
 So, I continued to use the AdamOptimizer.
 The results are shown below.

 No of Epochs = 10